 Intelligence work often involves collecting, cataloging, analyzing, and interpreting large datasets.
 This is also a big part of what cost estimators do.
 Individuals in this field are responsible for gathering information on everything that will be used in the construction of a building or manufacturing of a product, calculating the costs of all materials and labor, and making suggestions for reducing the bill.
 They must be organized, keeping meticulous and massive records, as well as investigative, ensuring that they discern all the factors that may affect cost.
 A bachelor's degree is necessary for most cost estimator positions; however, individuals with years of construction experience should qualify for these jobs without one.

-Security Guard or Gaming Surveillance Officer
+Security Guard or Gambling Surveillance Officer

 Some intelligence positions require service members to survey areas looking for hostile parties and explosives.
-In many ways, security guards and gaming surveillance officers do the same thing, but under less dangerous circumstances.
+In many ways, security guards and gambling surveillance officers do the same thing, but under less dangerous circumstances.
 They protect the peace by enforcing the laws and detaining perpetrators, as well as controlling who enters a building and what they bring inside.
-Through frequent scanning of an area, security guards and gaming surveillance officers further maintain a safe environment.
+Through frequent scanning of an area, security guards and gambling surveillance officers further maintain a safe environment.
 The training for these jobs happens at work, and most positions require individuals to have a high school diploma, although some employers do not even require that.

 Surveying or Mapping Technician